icpinto/ai-lifecycle-threats/data-engineering/data-acquisition.md

 ## Attack surface

-- **Data Poisoning at Source:** Attackers inject malicious samples or mislabeled data into the original source (e.g., crowdsourced datasets, open corpora, third‑party contributions).
+- **Data Poisoning at Source:** Attackers inject malicious samples or mislabeled data into the original source.
+This is especially dangerous in crowdsourced datasets, open corpora, or third-party contributions.
-  *Example:* In a spam detection dataset, an adversary contributes mislabeled spam emails as “ham,” causing the model to miss real spam.
+> **Ex:** In a spam detection dataset, an adversary contributes mislabeled spam emails marked as “ham” (non-spam).
+The resulting model, trained on this corrupted data, fails to detect real spam messages, giving the attacker an advantage.

-- **Tampering During Ingestion:** Without secure transport and validation, attackers manipulate data flows during ETL/API pulls (MITM, modified files in transit).
+- **Tampering During Ingestion:** Without secure transport and validation, attackers can manipulate data flows during ETL (Extract, Transform, Load) processes or API pulls.
+This includes man-in-the-middle (MITM) attacks or modifying files in transit
-  *Example:* Intercepted transaction logs via an unsecured API insert backdoors that mislead a fraud model.
+> **Ex:**  A financial institution regularly pulls transaction logs via an unsecured API.
+An attacker intercepts the feed and alters transaction fields, inserting backdoors that later mislead a fraud detection model.

-- **Supply‑Chain Dataset Compromise:** Poisoned public datasets or mirrors infiltrate downstream models.
+- **Supply‑Chain Dataset Compromise:** Public datasets or mirrored repositories may be poisoned deliberately as a form of data supply-chain attack.
+Because many ML teams reuse popular benchmarks, these poisoned datasets can infiltrate many downstream models.
-  *Example:* A “popular” image set with backdoor stickers causes consistent mislabels.
+> **Ex:** A malicious actor uploads a compromised version of a widely used image dataset.
+The poisoned subset includes backdoor triggers  small stickers on objects  causing image classifiers trained on this data to mislabel those objects consistently.

-- **Tainted Web‑Scraping Streams:** Attackers seed harmful content for scrapers, introducing bias/misinformation/instructions.
+- **Tainted Web‑Scraping Streams:**  Adversaries can deliberately plant harmful content on web pages or forums, knowing it will be scraped into AI datasets.
+These “tainted” records can introduce bias, misinformation, or embedded instructions.
-  *Example:* Misleading medical advice planted on a forum is scraped and later suggested by a healthcare assistant.
+> **Ex:**An attacker publishes misleading medical advice on a high-traffic forum.
+An AI healthcare assistant trained on scraped data incorporates these poisoned entries, later suggesting harmful treatments to users.

-- **Unauthorized Access & Data Exfiltration:** Raw lakes in cloud buckets/shared storage are targets; weak auth/over‑broad permissions lead to theft/tampering.
+- **Unauthorized Access & Data Exfiltration:**  Raw data lakes, often stored in cloud buckets or shared development storage, are attractive targets.
+Weak authentication or overly broad permissions can allow unauthorized downloads or manipulations.
-  *Example:* Exposed S3 with facial images is stolen and partially replaced with manipulated ones, raising future membership‑inference/backdoor risks.
+> **Ex:**An exposed S3 bucket holding raw facial images for a biometric model is discovered by attackers.
+They not only steal sensitive personal data but also replace some images with manipulated ones, increasing the risk of future membership inference and backdoor triggers.